A logo shows up on screen.

 Well-built AI detection minimises false positives while catching exposures that human review consistently misses, and does so across every piece of content processed.
 The value isn't only in the data it produces.
 Equally important is the exposure data that would otherwise be lost entirely.

-Just as MOONTON Games was able to verify more than €115 million in total brand impact from the M6 World Championship, that figure exists because every exposure across live broadcasts and social media was tracked frame by frame, not estimated after the fact.
+Just as MOONTON Games was able to verify more than €158 million in media value from the Mobile Legends: Bang Bang M7 World Championship, that figure exists because every exposure across live broadcasts and social media was tracked frame by frame, not estimated after the fact.

 How Detection Data Feeds Commercial Decisions